jaek898/wt-localization/README.md

 ## To Uninstall

 - Delete the lang folder entirely
-- Remove the `testLocalization:b=yes` line from config.blk
+- Remove the `testlocalisation:b=yes` line from config.blk

 ### Troubleshooting

 > Vehicle names are broken and show up as codes (for example, mig-17p_lim_5p instead of Lim-5P)

-If this only appears on recently added vehicles, update your localization.
+If this only appears on recently added vehicles, update your localisation.
 If this happens to all vehicles, the game is not reading units.csv correctly.
 Make sure units.csv is in the lang folder, that there is only one, and the contents look correct.

 > Vehicle names are loading properly, but the national symbols are not